rinapch/jb_intern/README.md

 * Train on the whole train set (it would take approximately 13 hrs)
 * Gather textbook and generally instruct-style data or produce it synthetically from a bigger model
+* Train on the mixture of languages to maintain them on approximately the same level